apache/whimsy/DEVELOPMENT.md

 6. **Configure mail sending** :mailbox_with_mail: (_optional_):

-   Configuration of outbound mail delivery is done through the `.whimsy` file.
+   Configuration of outbound mail delivery is done through the `~/.whimsy` file.
 Three examples are provided below, followed by links to where documentation of the parameters can be found.